-There were 1,605 homes taken to auction across the combined capital cities this week, increasing on the week prior when 1,415 homes were auctioned.
+There were 2,017 homes taken to auction across the combined capital cities this week, up from 1,324 over the previous week.

 Over the 3 months to September 2019 the clearance rate across the combined capital cities came in at 69 9 per cent across 16 730 auctions, the strongest quarterly clearance rate seen since the June 2017 quarter 71 7 per cent) In